Scientific Name

 Description

-Graptopetalum filiferum is a unique succulent that forms short-stemmed rosettes of metallic green leaves with hyaline margins and a characteristic long, hear-like, reddish-brown tip.
-The rosettes are almost flat to the ground, have 75 to 100 leaves, and can reach up to 4 inches (10 cm) in diameter.
-The leaves are fleshy, glabrous, and spatulate, measuring up to 1.2 inches (3 cm) long and 0.5 inches (1.2 cm) wide.
+Graptopetalum filiferum is a unique succulent that forms short-stemmed rosettes of metallic green leaves with hyaline margins and a characteristic long, bristle-like, reddish-brown tip.
+The rosettes are almost flat to the ground, have 75 to 100 leaves, and can reach a diameter of up to 4 inches (10 cm).
+The leaves are fleshy, glabrous, and spatulate, measuring up to 1.2 inches (3 cm) in length and 0.5 inches (1.2 cm) in width.

-The flowers are star-shaped, usually 5- to 6-merous, white, apically with bright dark brownish-red blotches, and appear in late spring and early summer.
+The flowers are star-shaped, typically 5- to 6-merous, white, and apically marked with bright, dark brownish-red blotches.
+They appear in late spring and early summer.

 The rules for Graptopetalums care are similar to those for most succulents.
 All require lots of sunlight to look their best.
-They require gritty, porous soil with excellent drainage.
-Water the plants regularly over summer, letting the soil dry out between waterings.
+They require gritty, well-drained soil.
+Water the plants regularly over the summer, allowing the soil to dry out between waterings.
 Minimal water is required over winter.
-Overwatering is a cause of root rots, and the plant can get several pest infestations.
+Overwatering is a common cause of root rots, and the plant can also become susceptible to several pest infestations.
 Fertilize once during the growing season with a balanced fertilizer diluted to 1/4 strength.

 Graptopetalums are generally easily propagated by seeds, leaf cuttings, or offsets.
 Any rosette that breaks off has the potential to root and start a new plant.
 Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
 The new plant feeds off the leaf until it shrivels and falls off.
 By then, the new little plant had rooted and sprouted new leaves.